-The following summarizes project information submitted as part of the project description for the above listed projects.
-There are a total of thirteen projects with fourteen funding allocations.
+The following summarizes project information submitted to DOT as part of project descriptions.
+This summary only contains projects that have completed the review process and received funding allocations.
+There are a total of 16 Projects of National and Regional Significance (PNRS) with 17 funding allocations.